StefanT12/SOLID2/README.md

 The test should be solved in two rounds, their purpose is to check if the applicant can plan ahead and write extensible code before additional features are known.

-The test was modified as some of the implications - have ferries with spaces - were redundant or not fully extended - how do employees work -; for more details, please check the original test at the link below:
+The test was modified so as to make it more challenging.

 https://github.com/Jinjinov/job-interview-solid-principles-test/tree/f3e93906da129dc2e5939379d31129e08f3631e4